DAOmasons/RuleBook/faqs/grantShipsFAQ.md

 Together, these 3 groups have all the power and responsibility of a grants council but ensure a broader representation of perspectives and mitigate the risk of undue influence.
 However, because many of the relevant permissions and processes are explicitly defined, _we offload the governance overhead that a grant-giving organization would normally be responsible for designing_.

 Grant Ships are free to focus on transparently allocating funds.
 Facilitators make sure the rules are being followed.
-Members of Arbitrum DAO need only focus on voting on their favorite Grant Ships and checking power where needed.
+Members of the community need only focus on voting on their favorite Grant Ships and checking power where needed.

 In essence, we aim to get the best of both worlds.
 We get the capture-resistance of a decentralized organization, as well as the efficiency and clarity of a traditional structure.
 :::